data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 ### <a name="trace" href="#trace">#</a> trace(a, /, *, axis1=0, axis2=1, offset=0)

 Returns the sum along the specified diagonals.
-If `a` has more than two dimensions, then the axes (dimensions) specified by `axis1` and `axis2` are used to determine the two-dimensional sub-arrays for which to compute the sum along the specified diagonals.
+If `a` has more than two dimensions, then the axes (dimensions) specified by `axis1` and `axis2` are used to determine the two-dimensional sub-arrays for which to compute the trace.

 #### Parameters